-At October 31, 2018 and July 31, 2018, the Company had cash and cash equivalents of \$83.4 million and \$92.1 million, respectively.
-As of October 31, 2018, the Company had a deficiency in working capital which was primarily driven by the partial reclassification of the Company's convertible notes from long-term to current and the additional liabilities assumed as a result of the IWCO acquisition.
-At October 31, 2018, the Company had a readily available borrowing capacity under its revolving credit and security agreement with PNC Bank and National Association of \$9.0 million.
-At October 31, 2018, IWCO had a readily available borrowing capacity under its revolving credit facility by and among MLGS Merger Company, Inc. ("MLGS"), Instant Web, LLC and Cerberus Business Finance, LLC of \$25.0 million.
+At January 31, 2019 and July 31, 2018, the Company had cash and cash equivalents of \$92.9 million and \$92.1 million, respectively.
+As of January 31, 2019, the Company had a deficiency in working capital which was primarily driven by the reclassification of the Company's convertible notes from long-term to current, accrued pricing liabilities which the Company believes will not require a cash outlay in the next twelve months and the additional liabilities assumed because of the IWCO acquisition.
+At January 31, 2019, the Company had a readily available borrowing capacity under its revolving credit and security agreement with PNC Bank and National Association of \$4.6 million.
+At January 31, 2019, IWCO had a readily available borrowing capacity under its revolving credit facility by and among MLGS Merger Company, Inc. ("MLGS"), Instant Web, LLC and Cerberus Business Finance, LLC of \$25.0 million.
 Per that certain financing agreement by and among MLGS, Instant Web, LLC, IWCO and Cerberus Business Finance, LLC (the "Financing Agreement") and the credit facilities provided thereunder, IWCO is permitted to make distributions to Steel Connect, an aggregate amount not to exceed \$5.0 million in any fiscal year and pay reasonable documented expenses incurred by Steel Connect.
 Steel Connect is entitled to receive additional cash remittances under a "U.S. Federal Income Tax Sharing Agreement."
-As of October 31, 2018, SPHG Group Holdings LLC ("SPHG Holdings") held \$14.9 million principal amount of the Company's 5.25% Convertible Senior Notes (the "Notes").
-SPHG Holdings has confirmed to the Company that it will not require a cash payment on Notes when they mature and for a period of greater than twelve months from the date of this filing.
-The Company believes it will generate sufficient cash to meet its debt covenants under the Credit Agreement and the Financing Agreement to which certain of its subsidiaries are a party, to repay or restructure its the Notes, and that it will be able to obtain cash through its current credit facilities and through securitization of certain trade receivables.
+The Company believes it will generate sufficient cash to meet its debt covenants under the Credit Agreement and the Financing Agreement to which certain of its subsidiaries are a party, to repay or restructure its Notes and that it will be able to obtain cash through its current credit facilities and through securitization of certain trade receivables.
 The Company's historical operating results and working capital deficit indicate substantial doubt exists related to the Company's ability to continue as a going concern.
 The Company believes that the actions discussed above are probable of occurring and mitigating the substantial doubt raised by the Company's historical operating results and satisfying the Company's estimated liquidity needs 12 months from the issuance of the financial statements.
 However, the Company cannot predict, with certainty, the outcome of its actions to generate liquidity, including the availability of additional debt refinancing or factoring of receivables, or whether such actions would generate the expected liquidity as currently planned.
-Our conclusion on going concern is predicated upon the factoring of certain accounts receivable balances, which has not yet occurred.